opes/byoh/README.md

 $ git push dokku master
 ```

-Your app should now be online! (yourapp.yourdomain.com)
+Your app should now be online! (yourapp.yourdomain.com or yourdomain.com/yourapp)

 <small>[&#65514; Back to Top](#top)</small>